wrouesnel/self-contained-go-project/README.md

 will trigger the build system and provide list of options. `go run mage.go binary` will build the sample app.

+## Included Tools

+These tools will work with go generate during builds due to path overrides in the
+magefile:

+* `github.com/cheekybits/genny`
+* `github.com/alvaroloes/enumer`
+* `github.com/fatih/gomodifytags`

 ## Notes

 * `gometalinter` doesn't cleanly update with `updateTools` due to the incompatible changes with `kingpin.v3-unstable`.
 This repository has a patched version committed to the lint tools.